What to expect

 - Laptop with token that allows remote access to the electronic medical record and imaging

-- Dedicated fellows work room located in the outpatient clinic building
+- Dedicated fellows work rooms in the outpatient clinic building and the hospital

 Below we have included an example of what a schedule looks like over the three years on average.
 First and second year fellows are on call approximately one weekday a week and one weekend a month.
 After each weekend call, fellows have the following Monday off from clinical duties.
 Call in the third year is reduced to allow greater flexibility and exploration of career interests.
 Clinic runs throughout the year and you will get that time off from your clinical rotation.